MobilityData/gtfs-validator/RULES.md

 - [Notice related to CSV structure issues](https://github.com/MobilityData/gtfs-validator/tree/master/core/src/java/org/mobilitydata/gtfsvalidator/notice)
 - [Notices related to GTFS semantic rules issues](https://github.com/MobilityData/gtfs-validator/tree/master/domain/src/main/java/org/mobilitydata/gtfsvalidator/notice).

-Below are details of currently implemented rules.
-**Please note that the error ID naming conventions changed in `v2` to make contributions of new rules easier by reducing the likelihood of conflicting IDs during parallel development.
-The table below indicates the ID used in gtfs-validator `v2` and higher in the first column and the legacy ID in the second column.**
+Note that the notice ID naming conventions changed in `v2` to make contributions of new rules easier by reducing the likelihood of conflicting IDs during parallel development.
+The table below indicates the ID used in gtfs-validator `v2` and higher in the first column and the legacy ID for v1.x in the second column.

-### Table of Notices [WIP]
+## Table of Notices [WIP]

 | Error ID (v2.0+) | Error ID (v1.x) 	| Error Title                                                             	|
 |--------------------------	|--------------------	|-------------------------------------------------------------------------	|